Editing Requirements

 [✓ Save] [✕ Cancel]

-- Options: Draft, Under Review, Approved, Implemented, Verified
+- Options: Draft, In Review, Approved, Accepted, Implemented, Verified, Rejected, Deferred, Deprecated

 JIRA Link Field